 You need to follow specific tips to have a complete eye balance and create an illusion of big, fresh, and open eyes.

 First, I will share with you some essential TIPS for hooded eyes.

 The lid needs to be primed with a good and useful eyeshadow primer.

 You need to avoid getting an oily lid because since the eyebrow bone skin covers your lid, your eyeshadows can get ruin if you don’t prime and set your lid first.

-A good one that I recommend is this one by Glow skin.
+A good one that I recommend is this one here by Makeup revolution.

 after you primer your lids, it’s super important to set it with a translucent powder.